idiotWu/smooth-scrollbar/README.md

 <link rel="stylesheet" href="dist/smooth-scrollbar.css">
 ```

-Here's three way to tell the plugin which element should be a smooth scrollbar:
+Here're three ways to tell the plugin which element should be a smooth scrollbar:

 1. As an element: